 - "Do It Yourself" Theme Tune: Shunsuke Takasugi sings the opening and first ending, as well as a few image songs - apparently, he wanted to be a singer growing up.

-- Don't Think.
-Feel: Kazuya learns much of his fighting skills in such a way.
+- Don't Think, Feel: How Kazuya learns much of his fighting skill.

 - Dropped a Bridge on Him: Master Genkai Roshi, unlike Benkei (see below), dies a very anticlimatic death moments later, he trips over an explosion caused by Kaiser Crow (Terror Macro) and dies.
 You don't even think he's dead until you see Kazuya's reaction to this.